israelalalibo/ParcelBuddy/README.md

-Bolow are the steps required to access the website.
+Below are the steps required to access the website.

 Website URL: http://agg526.poseidon.salford.ac.uk/clientserver/